 What We Do

-Clinical research spending in the United States is estimated at $171 billion per year, and yet very little is spent on researching outcomes and best practices for incarcerated patients.
+Clinical research spending in the United States is estimated at $238 billion per year, and yet very little is spent on researching outcomes and best practices for incarcerated patients.
 There is a huge need for centralized data collection and analysis to identify best practices and support optimal outcomes for correctional patients, who often represent low-income and underserved communities.
 Treating incarcerated patients and creating a path to accessible care upon reentry improves lives, lowers crime rates and recidivism, and creates healthier communities.

-The Foundation seeks to collaborate with individual donors, corporations, nongovernmental organizations, and government agencies to make a real difference in outcomes for patients in corrections and the communities to which they return.
-Key areas of concern include substance abuse, mental health, chronic health conditions, geriatric care, and infectious disease.
+The Foundation partners and collaborates with individual donors, corporations, nongovernmental organizations, and government agencies to make a real difference in outcomes for patients in corrections and the communities they return to.
+Key areas of concern include substance abuse, mental health, chronic health conditions, juvenile care, geriatric care, and infectious disease.
 Addressing these issues during incarceration and through reentry into patient’s home communities provides a conduit to stronger community health.